If you’re wondering whether you can lower your rent, the answer may be, surprisingly, yes in some situations.

 You might then suggest having a meeting (in person tends to be best, since it can be harder to say “no” to someone when you’re sitting face-to-face) some time in the next week or two.

-In addition, giving your landlord some lead time shows you’ve put some thought into the matter–-and it also shows you respect your landlord’s time and schedule.
+In addition, giving your landlord some lead time shows you’ve put some thought into the matter.
+It also shows you respect your landlord’s time and schedule.

 Keep in mind that you have a right as a renter to negotiate rent, but being diplomatic and respectful to your landlord will likely yield a better result than being aggressive.